FernandoCutire/FernandoCutire/README.md

 ### Hi there my name is Fernando Cutire

-🔭 I’m currently working on frontend at Ayudinga
+🔭 I’m currently working on data
-- 🌱 I’m currently learning Docker, Kubernetes and Typescript
 - 👯 I’m looking to collaborate on Devops projects, Full stack web apps and infrastructure
 - 📫 How to reach me: fernandocutire@gmail.com